Edges In Coadded Images: Discussion

 We anticipate that our results are broadly applicable regarding PSF biases.
 For noise inhomogeneity, we have demonstrated that \mcal\ and \mdet\ remain unbiased; however, this may not hold for all shear calibration methods.
-Our approach uses a simulated noise field tailored to match the data, incorporating the non-uniform noise introduced during the coaddition process.
-This noise field is coadded using the same weights as the images.
-In real-world data, this process involves warping, which correlates the noise field \citep{mdetlsst2023}.
+Our approach uses a simulated noise field matched to to each image and coadded using the same weights as the images.
+Noise discontinuities are thus naturally included in the noise images and corrected for in \mdet.
 During the calibration process, the noise field undergoes a 90-degree rotation, followed by the same deconvolution, shearing, and reconvolution operations applied to the image.
 It is then rotated back and added to the image before analysis.
 This procedure is intended to eliminate the quadrupole asymmetry in the noise power spectrum caused by deconvolution and image shearing.
 Without this correction, positive and negative sheared images exhibit opposing, non-canceling asymmetries, leading to an artificially inflated response.

-We hypothesize that this noise field approach effectively accounts for non-uniformities in the noise from coaddition that could bias the response.
-However, we lack a formal mathematical proof that this method is universally effective.
+We lack a formal mathematical proof that this noise field method is universally effective.
 Other shear calibration algorithms should be tested to confirm that non-uniform noise effects are adequately addressed.
 For methods more sensitive to non-uniform noise, it may be useful to calculate a \Tfrac-like statistic over the expected noise in order to remove data with large noise discontinuities.

+In real astronomical data, images are warped prior to coaddition, which introduces correlations in the noise.
+For this work we did not warp the images due to the high computational cost.
+Thus, we have tested the impact of discontinuous (but uncorrelated) noise, but not discontinuous correlated noise.

+However, in \cite{mdetlsst2023} we demonstrated that \mdet\ accurately corrects for correlated noise effects when the analysis includes simulated noise fields that have been processed and coadded in exactly the same manner as the real data.
+Because warping precedes coaddition, we do not anticipate that the coadded images will contain pathological noise features that are not already captured by appropriately coadded simulated noise fields.

+Again, a formal proof is not available, but we expect that carefully crafted noise images, closely matching the actual noise properties of the coadds, can be used within the \mdet\ framework to provide accurate corrections for noise inhomogeneities and correlations.